Guidelines, Policies & Procedures

 • Application Procedures

-Applicants are required to submit signed and bound copies of proposals/applications to the MUERC secretariat after paying the application review fees.
-All applications /proposals for ethical review must be submitted by the close of business on the posted closing dates.
+Following the advent of COVID-19 pandemic in early 2020, amendments in the procedures for review application were implemented.
+Applicants are now required to submit signed electronic copies of proposals/protocols/applications to the MUERC secretariat (email: firstname.lastname@example.org) after paying the required application review fees.
+All proposals/protocols/applications for ethics review must be submitted by the close of business on the dates outlined in the annual meeting schedule.

 • Communication Procedures

-Communication of the Committee’s decision shall be through the office of the MUERC Secretary.
+Communication of the Committee’s review decision shall be sent to the applicants by the office of the MUERC Secretary.
 The notice shall inform the applicant, in writing, the outcome of ethical review within ten (10) working days, after the meeting at which the decision was made.
+Final approval letter of ethics to conducted an approved study shall be made by the office of the MUERC Chairman.

 • Adverse Events – Identification and Reporting

-MUERC shall be notified immediately the occurrence of any adverse event(s).
-The investigator shall notify the secretariat by telephone (+ 254 57 351 622) within twelve (12) hours of the event.
+MUERC shall be notified immediately in case of an occurrence of any adverse event(s).
+The principal investigator shall notify the secretariat by telephone (+ 254 57 351 622) within twelve (12) hours of the event.

-In addition, the adverse event(s) noted during the conduct of a study or project must be reported to the MUERC via email ( firstname.lastname@example.org) within twenty four (24) hours after the applicant becomes aware of the event.
+In addition, the adverse event(s) noted during the conduct of a study or project must be reported to the MUERC via email (email@example.com) within twenty-four (24) hours after the principal investigator becomes aware of the event.
 The investigator must submit a completed adverse event form alongside a summary of the event.

+Electronic copies of the events forms shall be forward to the MUERC secretariat within 24 hours.
 The hard copies of the report must be forwarded to the MUERC Secretariat within three (3) working days of the initial notification.
-Follow-up reports should be submitted as soon as more information becomes available.
+Follow-up reports shall be submitted as soon as more/additional information becomes available.

 • Amendments to study/project protocols

-All requests for protocol amendments shall be submitted by the Principal Investigators, or their representatives for consideration in a Committees sitting.
-Two (2) spiral bound copies shall be submitted, at least a month before the planned implementation of the amendments.
-All applications /proposals amendment requests shall be submitted by the close of business on the posted closing dates.
+All requests for protocol amendments shall be submitted by the principal investigator consideration in a scheduled Committees sitting.
+An electronic copy and one (1) spiral bound copy shall be submitted, at least 2 months before the planned implementation of the amendments.
+All applications /proposals/protocol amendment requests shall be submitted by the close of business on the posted closing dates as per the MUERC annual meeting schedule.

 • Handling complaints

-The contact person with regard to complaints or concerns on conduct of studies or projects is the MUERC Secretary.
-As such, the contact information of the MUERC Secretary shall be included in all Informed Consent/ Assent documents for all studies/projects.
+The MUERC Secretariat is the contact entity with respect to complaints or concerns on conduct of studies or projects.
+As such, the contact information of the MUERC Secretariat shall be included in all Informed Consent/ Assent documents for all studies/projects.

 The secretariat shall initiate investigations and report to the investigator within 30 working days from the date of receipt of the complaint or concern.